-RootFolderPath The path in the Dropbox repository from which the connector ingested.
+RootFolderPath The path in the Dropbox repository from which the connector retrieves data.
+The connector retrieves data from the specified folder and its subfolders.

+PathCantHaveRegex A regular expression to filter the documents that are ingested.
 Any document that has a path that matches the regular expression is ignored.

-PathCantHaveRegex A regular expression to filter the documents that are ingested.
+PathMustHaveRegex A regular expression to filter the documents that are ingested.
 A document is ignored unless its path matches the regular expression.

-PathMustHaveRegex A regular expression to filter the documents that are ingested.
+MemberEmailCantHaveRegex A regular expression to filter the documents that are ingested.
 Any document that is owned by a team member whose e-mail address matches the regular expression is ignored.

-MemberEmailCantHaveRegex A regular expression to filter the documents that are ingested.
+MemberEmailMustHaveRegex A regular expression to filter the documents that are ingested.
 A document is ignored unless it is owned by a team member whose e-mail address matches the regular expression.

-MemberEmailMustHaveRegex A regular expression to filter the documents that are of shared folders that are accessible to one or more users in the Dropbox for Business team, but are not owned by a user in the Dropbox for Business team.
+IndexExternalFolders A Boolean value that specifies whether to ingest the content of shared folders that are accessible to one or more users in the Dropbox for Business team, but are not owned by a user in the Dropbox for Business team.